LTARE Data Naming Conventions

 Some files and folders in our shared drive do not follow these best practices or naming conventions.
 We are learning and improving as we go.

 These are just guidelines.
 Because naming things is hard, we only ask that you try your best.
-If you’re unsure about names or adding externally named files, the Data Scientist can support you.
+If you’re unsure about names or adding externally named files, the Data Manager can support you.

 Meaningful name casing